bivanov717/DSND-Project-2-/README.md

 The project consist of the following parts:
 1. ETL Pipeline to clean, normalize, tokenize and lemmatize the data
-2. Machine Learning Pipeline to build and train a model to cateogrize messages in the set categories
+2. Machine Learning Pipeline to build and train a model to categorize messages in the set categories
-3. Web App to show a summary of the results as well as a tool to cateogirze messages in real time
+3. Web App to show a summary of the results as well as a tool to categoirze messages in real time

 ## File Description